-The Michigan Association of School Boards urges

-every board of education to encourage student participation in co- and extracurricular activities.
-There are many valuable programs, both athleticand nonathletic, that schools offer to their students, and any additional involvement beyond academic classes can add to a student's total educational experience.
+The Michigan Association of School Boards urges every board of education to encourage student participation in co- and extracurricular activities.
+There are many valuable programs that schools offer to their students and any additional involvement beyond academic classes can add to a student's total educational experience.
+SCHOOLS SHOULD ALSO BE RESPONSIVE TO STUDENT INTERESTS AND/OR REQUESTS WHEN CREATING CO- AND EXTRACURRICULAR ACTIVITIES.